digitalbiblesociety/dbp-reader/README.md

 - If you do not have Node follow the installation instructions here: [Node.js](https://nodejs.org/en/download/).
 - Follow the instructions on [Digital Bible Platform](www.dbp4.org) to obtain an api key for the app. _**You will need a valid key for the app to work!**_
+  - _**By default you will only have access to one bible resource.
+To gain access to more resources please contact the admins for the DBP and ask them to expand your access controls**_
 - Clone the repository:
   - `git clone https://github.com/digitalbiblesociety/dbp-reader.git`
 - Once you have successfully installed Node and cloned the repository run `npm install` to install the required dependencies
 - Next follow the steps listed below to update the files to contain your organization specific styles and information
   - Create a `.env` file in the root of your new project, following the pattern found in `sample-env.txt` add your own environment variables
+    - If you don't know what bucket_id/asset_id to put for the value of DBP_BUCKET_ID you can use dbs-web as the default
+    - The default value for BASE_API_ROUTE should be https://api.dbp4.org
+    - You will also need to create a project for (NOTES_PROJECT_ID) that is connected to your new api key using the api.
+(This is required for saving notes, highlights and bookmarks).
   - Note: You will need to make sure your api key has access to the project and bucket(s) used in your .env file
   - Update the `env-config.js` file to only use the variables from your .env file
   - Update the files under `theme_config` to include your custom colors and organization information